HiBigBob/beginning-with-nodejs/readme.md

 # Beginning with nodejs and express

-This project is a sandbox to see how nodejs and express work
+This project is a sandbox to try sone tricks and see how nodejs and express work